budach/pysster/docs/Data.md

  The provided alphabet must match the content of the fasta files.
 For sequence-only files a single string (e.g. 'ACGT' or 'ACGU') should be provided and for sequence-structure files a tuple should be provided (e.g. ('ACGU', '().')).
 Characters that are not part of the provided alphabets will be randomly replaced with an alphabet character.

  We support all uppercase alphanumeric characters and the following additional characters for alphabets: "()[]{}<\>,.|*".
-Thus, it is possible to use and combine (in the sequence-structure case) arbitrarily defined alphabets as long as the data is provided in the described fasta format, i.e. you are not restricted to only use this package for DNA/RNA.
+Thus, it is possible to use and combine (in the sequence-structure case) arbitrarily defined alphabets as long as the data is provided in the described fasta format.
+In particular, this means the usage of the package is not restricted to RNA secondary structure.
+If you have structure information for DNA or protein data that can be encoded by some alphabet, similar to RNA structure information, you can apply the package to this kind of data as well.

  If you don't want to work with a single minimum free energy structure (as some RNA structure prediction tools can output multiple predictions) you can also provide a position-weight matrix representing the structure instead of a single string (matrix entries must be separated by a space or tab):